 If you prefer the look of a standard kettlebell with an outer shell then this adjustable weight kettlebell won’t disappoint.
 Instead of 5-pound plates, 6 plates each of 4 pounds allow for adjustments to be of 16, 20, 24, 28, 32, and 36 pounds.
 That’s not quite the range of the first light adjustable kettlebell I mentioned, but the concealment of the plates by the shell is a little more pleasing to the eye.

-The cast iron handle easily allows for either one-handed or two-handed kettlebell exercises.
+The cast-iron handle easily allows for either one-handed or two-handed kettlebell exercises.
 Additionally, the base is stable enough to even perform push-ups without any wobbling or rocking.
 The only concern I can think of is that the outer shell is indeed plastic.
 This shouldn’t pose much of a problem since the core of the kettlebell is what is holding the plates together.
 However, if dropped on multiple occasions that shell might crack as I previously mentioned.

 Heavy Adjustable Kettlebell

-If you’ve been using kettlebells for awhile than you most likely have no need for lighter weights (25 lbs. and below).
+If you’ve been using kettlebells for a while then you most likely have no need for lighter weights (25 lbs. and below).
 Although by the very definition, light, might be a completely relative term to where you’re at in your strength training.
 I’ll be honest, there aren’t a lot of options for adjustable kettlebells on the heavier side.
 The few that are available seemingly go out of stock quickly.
 Therefore, I figured I would save you some time by suggesting the most reliable and well-received kettlebell of the bunch.

 What’s unique about this adjustable kettlebell is that the plates aren’t of equal weight.
 You have a pair of lighter weights at two 2 kg. and two 3 kg. discs.
 The heavier two discs each weigh 4 kg. and 6 kg. respectively.
 At these weights, it’s easy to see how the end result can lead to many different combinations.
 This makes for a great choice if you’re strapped for cash but would like to have two competition kettlebells of varying equal weight.